Home > Management > Project management > Is agility possible with outsourcing?

 Share this page :

 By instituting a relationship of domination in the customer-supplier relationship, the fixed-price contract pushes operational staff to the opposite extreme of the agile mindset, which is all about listening attentively and collaborating transparently.
 Companies need to experiment with new types of contract and acculturate their purchasing departments to agility.
-Can we reconcile agility and outsourcing?
+Can agility and outsourcing be reconciled?
 Update with Alain Sacquet, DevOps practice manager and trainer at ORSYS.

 outsourcing agility - ORSYS

 By giving priority to exchange and dialogue, agility breaks with traditional practices.
-These are rigid and demanding in terms of contractual specifications.
+These are rigid and demanding contractual specifications.
 One of the main aims of agility is to combat the notorious "tunnel effect" introduced by V-cycle project management, also known as "cascade" project management or waterfall.
-Indeed, a project lasts months, even years...
-Also, between the time of developing the initial specifications and the final result, the business need and/or the economic and regulatory context may have evolved.
+A project lasts for months or even years, and between the time the initial specifications are drawn up and the final result, the business needs and/or the economic and regulatory context may have changed.

 However, the values of agility, such as adapting to change or the spirit of collaboration (brought together in the agile manifesto), are confronted with the rigidity of the dominant service outsourcing contract, the fixed-price commitment.
 In this type of contract, the service provider makes a commitment to results based on an overall cost and a delivery date.